Table of Contents

 2. Moving on becomes harder

 Yes, they were important in your life and it’s hard to let go.
-But, at the end of the day, you need to move ahead with your life and accept that you cannot always have it all.
+But you need to move on after a breakup accept that you cannot always have it all.
 You cannot move forward in life with one foot stuck in the past.
 Even if you’re completely over any romantic feelings for your ex, your attachment to them can make moving on that much harder.

-How can you get them out of your mind and life when you meet and talk to each other regularly, even if your interactions are completely platonic.
-Therefore, you should know how to reject an ex who wants to be friends with you.
+How can you get them out of your mind and life when you meet and talk to each other regularly, even if your interactions are completely platonic?
+Who knows, letting them back into your life may bring you to a juncture where you’re left lamenting, “My ex wants to be friends but I want more.”
+This is why you should know how to reject an ex who wants to be friends with you.

 3. It can impact your future relationships